cviaai/RL-DBS/README.md

 In this case you need to manually install the dependencies.

+### There are few important notes:

+Notebook file Baseline shows how model interacts with environment and in this notebook you can find an example of trained model and training

+Environment uses Gym Notation, class that describes all information is gym_oscillator/envs/osc_env.py

+C++ code that creates oscillations is /source_for_build_files/gfg.c

 ## Citing

 If you use this package in your publications or other work please cite the package as follows: